ahmedalharthi/WEBEngineering/README.md

 Skip this section if you are already familiar with command line interfaces.

 ### Concepts
-{:.no_toc}

 * The command line is just another way of controlling your computer.
 * It is a _textual_ interface.
 The icons that you commonly interact with (i.e. click on) are parts of a _graphical_ user interface.
 They can accomplish many of the same things!
-* For most development work, a CLI (command line interface) is much more expedient because it allows you to work more fluidly with code and run code/commands that do not have a graphical user interfac[...]
+* For most development work, a CLI (command line interface) is much more expedient because it allows you to work more fluidly with code and run code/commands that do not have a graphical user interface.
 * However, you have way more control over what you can see and do.
 This is really powerful, but with great power comes great responsibility.
-You don't need to be scared of the command line, but you do[...]
+You don't need to be scared of the command line, but you do need to pay attention to the commands you run.

 ### Some basic commands
-{:.no_toc}

 Note:
 * The `$` character signals the beginning of a shell prompt.
 The _shell_ is the execution environment for commands.
 You can think of it as the "session".